 Credit card interest may be deducted as a business expense for businesses, contractors, and other self-employed individuals.
 For accounting purposes, it's best to use a separate credit card for business expenses.
 You can easily calculate the business interest you've paid by using your monthly credit card billing statements.
 Otherwise, if you use a credit card that you've used for personal and business purchases, you'll have to separate out your business expenses, then calculate the amount of interest you paid for business.

 You can deduct credit card interest paid for business expenses even if the credit card is not specifically a business credit card.
 For record keeping purposes, file away your receipts and credit card statements detailing interest, so you have them when it's time to file your tax return.
 Your tax preparer (even if you prepare your own taxes) will thank you for being so organized.

 While personal credit card interest can't be deducted, there are other types of interest that you may be able to deduct, according to William Perez, U.S. Tax Planning Expert.

-To deduct this type of interest, you must have paid the interest on a mortgage loan or student loan, not a credit card used for those expenses.
+To deduct this type of interest, you must have paid the interest on a mortgage loan or student loan—not on a credit card used for those expenses.

-Consult with a tax professional about your tax situation to get specific advise about whether the interest you paid is tax deductible.
+Consult with a tax professional about your tax situation to get specific advice about whether the interest you paid is tax deductible.